 - chmod Command: Modifies permissions using symbolic (e.g.,

-) notation. - Special Permissions:
+chmod u+x) or numeric (e.g.,chmod 755) notation. - Special Permissions:

-- SUID: Allows a program to run with the owner’s privileges.
+- SUID: Allows a program to run with the ownerβs privileges.

 - SGID: Grants group-level privileges for executed programs or shared directories.